How to Spend a Weekend in Santa Monica: 2-Day Itinerary

 - Santa Monica Proper: This luxury 5-star hotel is truly in the perfect spot.
 It’s tucked away on a quiet street, but still within walking distance of Downtown Santa Monica and Montana Avenue.
 The hotel design is also next level.

 - Viceroy Santa Monica: This modern 4-star hotel is conveniently located just a block from the beach, and a short walk away from downtown.
-You can even book a room with an ocean view!
+I’ve stayed here and had a great experience!

 - Gateway Hotel: For a more budget-friendly option, check out Gateway Hotel.
 The 3-star hotel is just under a 10-minute drive inland from Downtown Santa Monica.
 Bonus: it’s within walking distance of Tartine Bakery!